wenkuang106/wenkuang106/README.md

 ### :technologist: About me:

-- :thinking: I am currently aspiring to be a professional in the Data profession

-- :school:	I recently graduated from a Master's program with a Data Analytics Specialization at Stony Brook University
+- 🎓 Recently graduated with a Master's in Data Analytics Specialization from Stony Brook University.

-- :telescope: I like to explore all the possiblities of data
+- 💼 Aspiring data professional with a passion for turning data into actionable insights.
+- 🛠️ Experienced in Python, SQL, Tableau, Excel, and Google Big Query.
+- 🌟 Enthusiastic about exploring the endless possibilities of data.

-- :spiral_calendar:	In my free time I like to work on random project ideas that pops into in my mind and rewatech my favorite sit-coms
+- 💡 In my free time, I work on random project ideas and enjoy rewatching my favorite sitcoms.

-- :snowman_with_snow: Fun fact: I really love to eat just like Homer!
+- 🍕 Fun fact: I love to eat as much as Homer Simpson!
 <div align="center">
 <img src= "https://media.giphy.com/media/5EYxJigLKsNWg/giphy.gif" width=350px alt=simpsons>
 </div>